 The most common system of organized pallet storage is selective pallet rack.
-Selective pallet rack provides immediate access to every pallet in the system, and provides a compromise of selectivity and density.
+Selective pallet rack allows immediate access to every pallet in the system, providing a compromise of product selectivity and storage density.
 To meet your storage needs, we carry one of the nation’s largest selections of in-stock selective teardrop pallet rack.
-With two warehouses in strategic shipping locations (Maple Grove, MN and East Stroudsburg, PA), we offer a major freight advantage.
-As a result, you save time and money.
-The most common system of organized pallet storage is selective pallet rack.
+We ship from two warehouses in strategic locations (Maple Grove, MN and East Stroudsburg, PA), offering a major freight advantage.
+You save time and money as a result.

 Our inventory includes the most trusted manufacturers in the industry: Ridg-U-Rak, Speedrack Products Group, Steel King, SpaceRak, as well as Interlake pallet rack.
 We help ensure safety and code compliance by offering the nation’s largest inventory of J&L wire mesh decks.
 No project is too big or too small for our dedicated team of Pallet Rack Specialists to handle.
 Individuals, small companies and large corporations all use our products and services each day to improve their storage and warehousing strategies.
 Customers with larger warehouse projects can receive factory-direct discounts, as well as warehouse layout and design consultation.

 Looking for USED pallet rack?
 Head to our used pallet rack page to learn more about our used products.

 - Direct access to each pallet

 - Most teardrop pallet rack brands are compatible with one another